NEA Mandates and Structures

 Interactions

-The primary interaction of the WPMO will be with the CDLM and the Working Party on Technical, Environmental and Safety Aspects of Decommissioning and Legacy Management (WPTES) to co-ordinate its work to support a holistic approach to decommissioning and legacy management.
+The primary interaction of the WPMO will be with the CDLM, the Working Party on Technical, Environmental and Safety Aspects of Decommissioning and Legacy Management (WPTES), and the Forum on Stakeholder Confidence (FSC) to co-ordinate its work to support a holistic approach to decommissioning and legacy management.

 In fulfilling its mandate, the WPMO will be primarily supported by the staff of the NEA Division of Radioactive Waste Management and Decommissioning (RWMD).
 Through the CDLM and Secretariat, the WPMO will co-operate with the subsidiary bodies of other NEA standing technical committees when relevant, in particular those of the Radioactive Waste Management Committee (RWMC) and the Committee for Technical and Economic Studies on Nuclear Energy Development and the Fuel Cycle (NDC).